The Three Pyramids Club: Reception

-NME were unimpressed by the album, rating it 5/10 and commenting that "the music swings drunkenly from the vaudeville cheesiness of "Straight Banana" to the rinky-dink cod-ragtime of "Our Man", with Suggs out front like some Cockney karaoke king."
+NME rated the album 3/5, commenting that "the music swings drunkenly from the vaudeville cheesiness of "Straight Banana" to the rinky-dink cod-ragtime of "Our Man"."
+NME also compared Suggs's singing to that of a "Cockney karaoke king."

-Evan Cater of AllMusic said the album was "far more ambitious" than Suggs' debut solo album, featuring "buoyantly energetic ska-pop".
-Cater was critical of "Suggs' regrettable predilection for cheesy female background singers and the eye-rolling stupidity of lyrics like "oh, girl, you got me in a whirl," but despite this noted that the album was "more consistent than the debut, and is not without variety."
-The review concluded by stating: "A must-have for Madness collectors, The Three Pyramids Club should also appeal to the new generation of ska fans."
+Evan Cater of AllMusic claimed the album was "far more ambitious" than Suggs' debut solo album, featuring "buoyantly energetic ska-pop".
+Cater was critical of "Suggs' regrettable predilection for cheesy female background singers and the eye-rolling stupidity of lyrics like "oh, girl, you got me in a whirl."
+Carter noted that the album was "more consistent than [Suggs's] debut."
+The review stated that the album was "[a] must-have for Madness collectors" and that "The Three Pyramids Club should also appeal to the new generation of ska fans."